 You may want to bring a large amount with an ice pack for the trip down, then store it in your hotel’s mini-fridge.
-Before you head to the parks, divvy the food up into smaller jars.
-If using glass, just ensure that the jars are less than 4 ounces each, per Disney rules.
+Before you head to the parks, divvy the food up into smaller jars and keep in mind that if you’re using glass, that the jars must be less than 4 ounces each, per Disney safety rules.
 If you run low, Baby Care Centers and hotel gift shops sell Gerber’s brand baby food (usually in glass jars).

 Otherwise, do some research into what side dishes you’d be able to order at restaurants and quick-service locations that your baby might be able to eat.
 Check out our Complete Guide to Zero-Waste Eating and Drinking at the Walt Disney World Resort for more info.